 Digital experience matters because life experiences, even the ones we experience face-to-face, have become increasingly more digital.
 Commerce has experienced a revolution and personalization is an expectation for every online interaction.
 The workplace has become hybrid, if not fully mobile.

 Consider an auto purchase.
 Today’s educated consumer likely has a pretty good idea of what car they intend to purchase before they ever set foot in a dealership; they know the make, model, color, available packages and financing options before ever speaking to a salesman.
+They also have certain expectations of the customer experience they are served with.
 Auto brands spend great sums of money facilitating that discovery through digital means.
 The local dealerships and the salespeople who work for them are armed with mobile capabilities to make the transaction as frictionless as possible online, in the showroom, and on the lot.
 All that, and we haven’t even touched on the digital technology built into the vehicle itself.

 The first DXPs were designed for web presentation only.
 Initially that was exactly what was needed to allow collaboration of IT and business users, but what was initially empowering became limiting as new digital channels emerged.
 Modern digital experience requires a portfolio of products and flexible capabilities.